 Besides blue sapphire and ruby, the corundum family also includes so-called “fancy sapphires”.
 They come in violet, green, yellow, orange, pink, purple and intermediate hues.
 There are also “parti-colured” sapphires that show combinations of different colours.
 Some stones exhibit the phenomenon known as colour change, most often going from blue in daylight or fluorescent lighting to purple under incandescent light.
 Sapphires can even be grey, black or brown.

-Fancy sapphires are generally less available than blue ones, and some colors are scarce, especially in very small or very large sizes.
+Fancy sapphires are generally less available than blue ones, and some colours are scarce, especially in very small or very large sizes.
 Still, fancy sapphires create a rainbow of options for people who like the romance associated with this gem, but who also want something out of the ordinary.

 In the 1990s, discoveries in East Africa and Madagascar brought fancy sapphires widespread recognition.
-The new sources supplemented production from traditional ones like Sri Lanka and Madagascar and increased the availability of yellows, oranges, pinks, and purples.
+The new sources supplemented production from traditional ones like Sri Lanka and Madagascar and increased the availability of yellows, oranges, pinks and purples.

 Corundum can show a phenomenon called asterism, or the star effect.
 This phenomenon usually appears as a six-ray star pattern across a cabochon-cut stone’s curved surface.
-The star effect can be seen in ruby or any color of sapphire, and it arises from white light reflecting from numerous tiny, oriented needle-like inclusions.
+The star effect can be seen in ruby or any colour of sapphire, and it arises from white light reflecting from numerous tiny, oriented needle-like inclusions.

-Both blue and fancy sapphires come from a variety of exotic sources including Madagascar, Tanzania, Sri Lanka, Myanmar, and Australia.
+Both blue and fancy sapphires come from a variety of exotic sources including Madagascar, Tanzania, Sri Lanka, Myanmar and Australia.